jekyll-one/j1-template-starter/README.md

 # Managing J1 Projects

-Managing J1 Template projects is very simple:
+Managing J1 Theme projects is very simple:

-* Install J1 Template
+* Install J1 Theme
 * Setup a project
 * Initialize the project
 * Run the J1 Project

-## Install J1 Template
+## Install J1 Theme

-You can install J1 Template in two ways:
+You can install J1 Theme in two ways:

-* Installing the Ruby Gem of J1 Template (recommended)
+* Installing the Ruby Gem of J1 Theme (recommended)
-* Clone the current J1 Template Repo from *Github*
+* Clone the current J1 Theme Repo from *Github*

 The recommended method to install J1 is using the the **Ruby Gem**.
 If you're using *Git* already, cloning the Repo at *Github* may an